natalieagus/50002/docs/Labs/lab3.md

 - It does not produce the music itself, but it **dictates** exactly <span class="orange-bold">when</span> each section is allowed to act,
 - This ensures  that ALL parts of the system **progress together** and <span class="orange-bold">remain synchronised</span>.

+## One Clock to Rule Them All

+The Alchitry Au board has a <span class="orange-bold">100 MHz onboard oscillator</span>, and new Alchitry Labs projects are configured to use this as the system clock by default.

+This is your <span class="orange-bold">one</span> source of truth for all clocked components, and if you need a different frequency you use the [Clock Wizard](https://natalieagus.github.io/50002/fpga/clocks#method-2-generate-new-clock-signal-using-clock-wiz-in-vivado-ip-catalog) to derive it [properly](https://natalieagus.github.io/50002/fpga/clocks#method-2-generate-new-clock-signal-using-clock-wiz-in-vivado-ip-catalog).

+Never use a counter bit or any other data signal as `clk`, because a clock is a <span class="orange-bold">physically special signal</span> that must travel on dedicated routing and be visible to the timing analyzer.

+### Vivado Timing Analysis

+When you build your project to run on hardware in the following labs, Vivado performs static timing analysis on every path in your design to **verify** that all <span class="orange-bold">setup</span> and <span class="orange-bold">hold</span> requirements are met (dynamic discipline not violated). **This analysis is only meaningful if your clock is a proper, constrained signal.** If you use a [custom frequency divider](#frequency-divider) (read later sections) like a counter bit as a clock, Vivado <span class="orange-bold">cannot</span> trace those paths correctly, reports no violations, and gives you a false sense of safety.

+Your design passes testbenches, simulation, and builds cleanly but fails on hardware in ways that are extremely <span class="orange-bold">difficult</span> to debug.
+If you are interested to dive deeper, read [this]({{ site.baseurl }}/fpga/custom-clock-pitfall) section.

 ### `dff`